Brob2nd/Smash-Remix-Debugged/readme.md

 # Smash Remix Debugged
 *A Smash Remix Mod Made by Brobgonal Second*

 Smash Remix Debugged is a mod for the Super Smash Bros.
-64 mod, Smash Remix, this mod's purpose is to work as a template for future Smash Remix mods, adding things like inaccessible features now being accessible, such as Sandbag, some inaccessible stages (like Soccer or Home-Run Contest) and songs (such as Menu music, for example) now being able to play in all stages.
+64 mod, Smash Remix, this mod's purpose is to work as a template for future Smash Remix mods, adding things like new features (mentioned below) or inaccessible stuff now being accessible (like Sandbag and some inaccessible stages and songs now being accessible).

-It also adds some extra content, such as the Tap Jump option, Extended VS Match Stats, Z Cancel Guide, Volume settings, New Songs, More songs for some stages and 4 Tournament Stage Pages with a list of viable stages for Tourney, and more.
+It also adds some extra content, such as the Tap Jump option, Extended VS Match Stats, Z Cancel Guide, Stage Bans (like in Project M/+), Volume settings, More songs for some stages and 4 Tournament Stage Pages with a list of viable stages for Tourney, and more.

 # How to Play Smash Remix Debugged Online on Project64KSE
 Follow the steps on this tutorial on smash64.online, then on your Project64KSE folder, go to cfg, then open the pj64.rdb file, then go to the bottom line, and copy/paste this: